-The 2009 Open Architecture Challenge was hosted by Architecture for Humanity.
-This global initiative invited the architecture, design and engineering community to collaborate directly with students and teachers to rethink the classroom of the future.
-Classroom designers entering the competition were given a simple mandate: collaborate with real students in real schools in their community to develop real solutions.
+Architecture for Humanity hosted the 2009 Open Architecture Challenge.
+This global initiative invited the architecture, design, and engineering community to collaborate directly.
+Along with students and teachers, they had to rethink the classroom of the future.
+Specifically, classroom designers entering the competition had to collaborate with real students in their community to develop real solutions.

 Established in 1935, Perkins+Will is an integrated design firm serving clients from 23 offices around the world.
-The firm practices architecture, interiors, branded environments, planning + strategies and urban design for clients in the aviation + transit, corporate + commercial + civic, healthcare, higher education, K-12 education, and science + technology markets.
+The firm’s practices include architecture, interiors, branded environments, planning, strategies, and urban design.
+Perkins+Will’s clients are in the aviation, transit, corporate, commercial, civic, healthcare, higher education, K-12 education, and STEM markets.

-Perkins+Will routinely ranks among the world’s top design firms and has received hundreds of awards, including the prestigious American Institute of Architects’ “Firm of the Year Award.”
-With more LEED® Accredited Professionals than any firm in North America, Perkins+Will is recognized as the preeminent sustainable design firm in the country and recently rated the #1 Green Design firm in the country by Building Design + Construction Magazine. ‘
+Additionally, Perkins+Will routinely ranks among the world’s top design firms.
+They have received hundreds of awards, including the prestigious American Institute of Architects’ “Firm of the Year Award.”
+With more LEED® Accredited Professionals than any firm in North America, Perkins+Will is the preeminent sustainable design firm in the country.
+In fact, Building Design + Construction Magazine recently rated them as the #1 Green Design firm in the country.

-Perkins+Will was also the first multi-office company to commit to the 2030 Challenge, in which the firm has pledged that all of our projects be designed for carbon neutrality by the year 2030.
+Perkins+Will was also the first multi-office company to commit to the 2030 Challenge.
+Specifically, the firm has pledged that all projects will be designed for carbon neutrality by the year 2030.